EYBlockchain/starlight/README.md

 }
 ```

-Then add `secret` in front of each declaration you want to keep secret:
+To convert your Solidity contract to a Zolidity contract, insert the `secret` keyword in front of the declaration of any state variable, local variable, or function parameter you want to keep private:

 ```solidity
 // SPDX-License-Identifier: CC0

 pragma solidity ^0.8.0;

 contract Assign {
   secret uint256 private a; // <--- secret

   function assign(secret uint256 value) public { // <--- secret